intmus/inttheory22-23/_23-intro-to-post-tonal/b1-ex-mod12transnormform.md

 There have been numerous refinements and alterations to this method since the first publication of Forte's text in 1973, so this unit will attempt to distill the basics into a foundation that will make this sort of analysis more accessible.

-## Notating pitch-class sets
+## Notating unordered pitch-class sets

-When we introduced pc sets (pcs) in Unit 22, we did not formalize their notation, however, because we will study various levels of organization within pc sets, it is important to establish a standard form for writing an *unordered* pcs--a pitch class set that you have not specifically organized according to a predetermined, formalized sorting method.
+When we introduced pitch-class sets (pcs) in the previous topic, we did not formalize their notation, however, because we will study various levels of organization within pc sets, it is important to establish a standard form for writing an *unordered* pcs--a pitch class set that you have not organized according to a predetermined, formalized sorting method.
 For unordered pcs, you should always notate this using **parentheses with a comma between each pitch class**.
 The following are all examples of unordered pc sets:

 - (0,8,5,t)
 - (B-flat,C,G,D)